cyberark/conjur-sdk-java/CONTRIBUTING.md

 ### Utility Scripts

 `bin/test_integration`
-* Used to run the suite of integration tests against a Conjur instance.
+* Used to run the suite of integration tests against a Conjur OSS instance.
-* Stands up a new instance of Conjur in a Docker environment, compiles the client, and runs the tests with Maven.
+* Stands up a new instance of Conjur OSS in a Docker environment, compiles the client, and runs the tests with Maven.

 `bin/build`